Leg3ndary/tagscript-docs/docs/source/info/contributing.rst

 These docs use ReStructuredText or RST, it's a fairly simple language that you can learn here `RST Docs <https://docutils.sourceforge.io/rst.html>`_.

-You could also take a look at the readthedocs sphinx theme `here <https://sphinx-rtd-theme.readthedocs.io/en/stable/>`_ for more info.
+You could also take a look at the `readthedocs sphinx theme <https://sphinx-rtd-theme.readthedocs.io/en/stable/>`_ for more info.

-Finally tagscript parsing is here, though there's not much to know `here <https://github.com/Leg3ndary/tagscript-ansi>`_.
+Finally `tagscript parsing <https://github.com/Leg3ndary/tagscript-ansi>`_ is here, though there's not much to know.

 .. note::